Proofreading software (a.k.a. ‘grammar checkers’) has become much more in demand and finding the best one, even more so.

 - Additional advanced feedback

-- Acutely intelligent one-click corrections in real-time
+- Acutely intelligent one-click corrections

 - Powerful plagiarism checker